 This act was enacted with the aim of reducing the average statewide electrical energy consumption by not less than 50% from the 2007 levels for indoor residential lighting and not less than 25% from the 2007 levels for indoor commercial and outdoor lighting by 2018.
 This is done by adopting minimum energy efficiency standards for all general purposes lights.

-The California Lighting Efficiency and Toxics Reduction Act requires that importers or manufacturers of general-purpose lights, upon request, provide a certification to resellers, wholesalers, retailers, or other parties that sell the products in California.
+The California Lighting Efficiency and Toxics Reduction Act requires that manufacturers of general-purpose lights, upon request, provide a certification to resellers, wholesalers, retailers, or other parties that sell the products in California.

 This certification should demonstrate that such products do not contain levels of hazardous substances of EU RoHS, which would cause the prohibition of the products marketed in California.